dilpreet579/flowbit-orchestration/README.md

 # Flowbit Orchestration

-A modern web application for orchestrating and managing workflows, built with Next.js, TypeScript, and SQLite.
+A modern web application for orchestrating and managing Langflow workflows, built with Next.js, TypeScript, and SQLite.

 ## Features